Vatsim-Scandinavia/controlcenter/docs/concepts/permissions.md

 2. **Permissions** describe individual capabilities — `fir.positions.manage`, `training.reports.view`, and the like.
 They are dot-namespaced (`{domain}.{action}`) and listed in a **catalogue**.
 They are never assigned to users directly; the **matrix** maps each role to the permission patterns it grants.
 3. **Areas** scope a role assignment to part of the division (an ARTCC, a vACC, a sector group).
 The same user can hold the same role in several areas at once, in a single area, or globally.

-All three blocks — `roles`, `permissions`, and `matrix` — live in `config/roles.php`.
+All three live in `config/roles.php` (see the [reference](../reference/permissions.md#permission-catalogue-and-matrix) for the exact block layout and pattern syntax).
 The matrix is keyed by role, so granting a role a new capability, retiring a role, or introducing a new role is a configuration change, not a code change or migration.

 ## How a Check Resolves